27th Annual Wisconsin Crisis Intervention Conference

 1 slide

 The Crisis Intervention Conference reserves the right to deny sponsorship, exhibit booth content, and/or donations for any company/organization, or individual it deems unsuitable for the conference.
-The 27th annual Crisis Intervention Conference and UWSP Continuing Education are not responsible for damages or loss by a vendor during the conference.
+The 28th annual Crisis Intervention Conference and UWSP Continuing Education are not responsible for damages or loss by a vendor during the conference.

 Sponsorships are non-refundable.

-The 27th Annual Crisis Intervention Conference features an Exhibit Hall available to participants before, during, and after the conference.
+The 28th Annual Crisis Intervention Conference features an Exhibit Hall available to participants before, during, and after the conference.
 We encourage all vendors to get creative.
 Helpful information, self-care ideas, promotional offers, etc., are all welcome!

 Booth Fee includes the following:

-• *One complimentary registration, including conference content and meals ($255 value!)
+• *One complimentary registration, including conference content and meals ($299 value!)

 • One 4'x8' skirted table designed for table-top exhibits

 The Crisis Intervention Conference reserves the right to deny sponsorship, exhibit booth content, and/or donations for any company/organization, or individual it deems unsuitable for the conference.
-The 27th annual Crisis Intervention Conference and UWSP Continuing Education are not responsible for damages or loss by a vendor during the conference.
+The 28th annual Crisis Intervention Conference and UWSP Continuing Education are not responsible for damages or loss by a vendor during the conference.

 Exhibit Booths are non-refundable.

-2023 Consumer Scholarships
+‭(Hidden)‬ 2024 Consumer Scholarships

-A limited number of scholarships will be available to consumers of crisis intervention services and those that are peer specialists.
+A limited number of scholarships are available to consumers of crisis intervention services and those that are peer specialists.
 Scholarships are considered on a first-come, first-served basis if criteria is met.
 Applicants will need to describe how they will share information obtained at the conference with local and/or statewide consumer groups.
 Other factors taken into consideration are past conference attendance, Peer Specialist status, and/or previously awarded scholarships.
 Preference is given to those who are both a consumer and a peer specialist.

 Not all applicants will be guaranteed a scholarship.
 Please wait for UWSP to notify you of your status before registering.
-Applicants will be notified of their scholarship application status by July 21, 2023.
+Applicants will be notified of their scholarship application status by July 26, 2024.
 Scholarship recipients will be emailed instructions with additional registration information.

 Please contact uwspce-conf@uwsp.edu with concerns or questions.

-For both the in-person and virtual conference, we are excited to again bring you Whova!
+We are excited to again bring you Whova!

 Whova is more than just a conference app for your phone or tablet, it also offers a desktop platform for those attendees that prefer using a laptop or desktop computer.
 More information will be sent to conference registrants, but if you would like a sneak peek, watch the Whova How-To Guide.
 More information on how to download the Whova will be emailed to conference attendees.

-The following is just a sample of what you will be able to access through Whova: Sponsored by:
+The following is just a sample of what you will be able to access through Whova:

 • Session Handouts